tidyverse/dplyr/revdep/problems.md

       st_centroid assumes attributes are constant over geometries of x Warning in st_centroid.sfc(st_geometry(x), of_largest_polygon = of_largest_polygon) :
-      st_centroid does not give correct centroids for longitude/latitude data Buffer set to 1.224 degrees.
+      st_centroid does not give correct centroids for longitude/latitude data
+    Warning: st_crs<- : replacing crs does not reproject data; use st_transform for that
+    Warning: st_crs<- : replacing crs does not reproject data; use st_transform for that Buffer set to 1.224 degrees.
     Converted hexagon size to 0.1205 degrees.
     Filter set to 1.2047 degrees.